ConnorSlamowitz/Connor-Slamowitz/about.md

 August '20 - Present
 <p class="message">
   <ul>
-     <li>Performed electrochemistry such as galvanostatic charging/discharging, cyclic voltammetry, and impedance spectroscopy on experimental electrode materials</li>
+     Performed electrochemistry such as galvanostatic charging/discharging, cyclic voltammetry, and impedance spectroscopy on experimental electrode materials
-     <li>Produced heavy metal inorganic materials using high temperature synthesis</li>
-     <li>Conducted characterization such as Powder X-Ray Diffraction to determine the crystal structure and identification of materials</li>
+     Produced heavy metal inorganic materials using high temperature synthesis Conducted characterization such as Powder X-Ray Diffraction to determine the crystal structure and identification of materials
   </ul>
  </p>
 ### Luna Innovations, Inc